alexhaydock/blog.infected.systems/content/posts/2024-12-18-working-around-macos-and-ios-rdnss-expiry-bug/index.md

   lifetime = "604800s"
 ```

-For a fully functional `rad.conf`, see [this one in my Pinewall project repository](https://github.com/alexhaydock/pinewall/blob/191a3643047aed84c72ee36c2daefa6d5c6aaead/config/etc/corerad/config.toml).
+For a fully functional `corerad` config, see [this one in my Pinewall project repository](https://github.com/alexhaydock/pinewall/blob/191a3643047aed84c72ee36c2daefa6d5c6aaead/config/etc/corerad/config.toml).
 I haven't written about Pinewall yet (my image-based Alpine Linux router spin), but I'll probably write a post about that soon.

 Hopefully this fix helps some folk!